-Last updated 22/06/2020 - 16:07
+Last updated 19/03/2021 - 08:20

-The coronavirus crisis reflected on March accommodation statistics
+COVID-19 crisis reflected in accommodation statistics

-Foreign tourists stay in Finland overnight particularly in the summer
+Foreign tourists stay in Finland overnight, particularly in the summer

 The number of overnight stays by travellers has grown significantly over the past ten years.
 In Uusimaa, the relative number of travellers from Finland has grown the most.
 More so than Finns, international tourists conform to seasonal patterns, staying in Uusimaa in the July–September season in particular.